jmswaney/blog/01_top_python_builtins/README.md

 print(data_json)  # => {'name': 'Bia', ...}
 ```

-This is particularly useful when dealing with data from the web, doing your our scraping, or working with other languages that work well with JSON.
+This is particularly useful when dealing with data from the web, doing your own scraping, or working with other languages that work well with JSON.

 ### #10 - **pickle**